Looking to upgrade your road bike pedals from flat to clipless?

 If you’re meticulous about the adjustments you can make to your bike components, then the Speedplay Zero might be for you.

-Lightweight - Time Xpro 12
+Time Xpro 12

-With its carbon body and titanium spindle, Time offers one of the lightest pedals you can find on the market with the Time Xpro 12.
+With its carbon body and titanium spindle, Time offers one of the lightest clipless pedals you can find on the market with the Time Xpro 12.
 Each pedal weighs just 94g, making this a favorite among weight weenies.

 Time also has an eye on your position on the bike.
 Angular movement can be adjusted in three positions while the pedals’ release angle can be personalized through cleat selection.

-Dura Ace is Shimano’s top-of-the-line component group and these pedals offer top-of-the-line performance features.
+Dura-Ace is Shimano’s top-of-the-line component group and these pedals offer top-of-the-line performance features.

-Needless to say, these pedals are built to last.
+Needless to say, these are built to last.
 The R9100 is also available with an axle that is 4mm longer if you need more clearance to optimize your Q factor.

-1. Pedal Float Angle
+1. Cleat Float Angle